-(This story was first published on 13 February 2017 and is being reposted from The Quint’s archives to mark the day the foundation stone of Delhi was laid by George V in 1911, the then Emperor of India.)
+(This story was first published on 13 February 2017 and has been reposted from The Quint’s archives to mark the day the foundation stone of Delhi was laid by George V in 1911, the then Emperor of India.)

 The foundation stone of Delhi was laid by George V, Emperor of India, during the Delhi Durbar of 12 December 1911.
 Delhi was inaugurated as the capital of British India by Viceroy and Governor-General of India, Lord Irwin, on 13 February 1931.